apache/kafka-site/content/en/41/streams/developer-guide/dsl-api.md

 The Processor API now serves as a unified replacement for all these methods.
 It simplifies the API surface while maintaining support for both stateless and stateful operations.

-**CAUTION:** If you are using `KStream.transformValues()` and you have the "merge repartition topics" optimization enabled, rewriting your program to `KStream.processValues()` might not be safe due to [KAFKA-19668](https://issues.apache.org/jira/browse/KAFKA-19668).
-For this case, you should not upgrade to Kafka Streams 4.0.0 or 4.1.0, but use Kafka Streams 4.0.1 instead, which contains a fix.
+**CAUTION:** If you are using `KStream.transformValues()` or `KStream.flatTransformValues()` and you have the "merge repartition topics" optimization enabled, rewriting your program to `KStream.processValues()` might not be safe due to [KAFKA-19668](https://issues.apache.org/jira/browse/KAFKA-19668).
+For this case, you should not upgrade to Kafka Streams 4.0.0 or 4.1.0, but use Kafka Streams 4.0.1 or 4.1.1 instead, which contain a fix.
 Note, that the fix is not enabled by default for backward compatibility reasons, and you would need to enable the fix by setting config `__enable.process.processValue.fix__ = true` and pass it into `StreamsBuilder()` constructor.

     final Properties properties = new Properties();